jnozzi/cocoadev.com/markdown/AllApplications.md

 ----

 Your code will display the package contents of any app in /Applications/Utilities/.
-Use     - (BOOL)isFilePackageAtPath:(General/NSString *)fullPath from General/NSWorkspace to check for packages, not an .app extension.
+Use     - (BOOL)isFilePackageAtPath:(NSString *)fullPath from NSWorkspace to check for packages, not an .app extension.

 Your code is flawed, though.
 Try something like

-		if(!General/file pathComponents] containsObject:@"Utilities"]){
+		if(!file pathComponents] containsObject:@"Utilities"]){
 			if ([[[[NSWorkspace sharedWorkspace] isFilePackageAtPath:file]) {
-				General/[ApplicationList addObject: file];
+				[ApplicationList addObject: file];
                             }
 			} else  {
-			if (General/[[NSWorkspace sharedWorkspace] isFilePackageAtPath:file]) {
+			if ([[NSWorkspace sharedWorkspace] isFilePackageAtPath:file]) {
-				General/[UtilityList addObject: file];
+				[UtilityList addObject: file];
                             }
 			}
 		}

 This will only find apps which are packages anyway.
-Some Carbon apps aren't, and General/RealBasic apps aren't.
-Using General/LaunchServices to find all apps, then checking if the returned apps are in /Applications would be a better way.
+Some Carbon apps aren't, and RealBasic apps aren't.
+Using LaunchServices to find all apps, then checking if the returned apps are in /Applications would be a better way.